georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 ### Key Concepts
 - **Orchestrator Functions**: Control the workflow, executing other functions in a sequence or parallel, making decisions, and managing state.
 - **Activity Functions**: Perform the actual work of the workflow, such as database operations, calls to external services, or any computational task.
-- **Client Functions**: Trigger orchestrations and inquire about the status of a running orchestration.
+- **Client Functions**: Trigger orchestrations or entities and inquire about the status.
+- **Entity Functions**: Entity functions define operations for reading and updating small pieces of state.

 ### Example: Order Processing Workflow
 Imagine a scenario where you need to process orders in an e-commerce system.
 The workflow involves validating the order, checking inventory, processing payment, and finally, sending a confirmation email to the customer.